CarlaAstudillo/comparison_tool/README.md

 ##Possible Errors

-Some data mixture of strings and integers
+Check if any columns have a mixture of strings and integers.
+If there's a dash instead of a number in anywhere in the column, it will automatically turn into a string.
+That means `toLocaleString()` and `toFixed(1)` will error out and not work because it's not an integer.
+You either have to add commas by passing a AddCommas() function or changing the dash into a number.

-Check for names that are the same for County
+Also, check for names that have the same name of a county.
+For example, Camden in Camden County.
+Always name it Camden City, even though it may be a bit awkward.